flexiblepackage/TestFramework/README.md

 For example:
 robot --pythonpath . -d ./results/ -T -x result.xml ./Robot/TestCase/$(Robot).robot

-P.S.
-Azure DevOps is recommended because I like it.

 ## Serverless hosting
 You can make your test cases into web APIs,